makrai/notes/libovicky2004-lang-neut-mBERT.md

     machine translation quality estimation (MT QE)
-  * explore how the language is represented in the embeddings by training language ID classifiers and by assessing how the representation similarity corresponds to phylogenrlanguage families
+  * explore how the language is represented in the embeddings by training language ID classifiers and by assessing how the representation similarity corresponds to phylogen language families
 * XLM-RoBERTa (XLM-R; Conneau+ (2019)
   outperforms mBERT in sentence retrieval and MT QE, while offering a similar performance for language identification and WA